 A stringy texture is created in some cheeses by stretching the curd and kneading it in hot water.
 An example is Mozzarella, an Italian cheese commonly used on pizzas.

-Learn about the scientific differences between cheese ‘families’.
+Learn about the differences between cheese ‘families’ and more.

 Encyclopaedia of cheese